config-syncer/config-syncer/docs/reference/kubed_run.md

   -h, --help                   help for run
       --kubeconfig string      Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --master string          The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --master string          The address of the Kubernetes API server (overrides any value in kubeconfig) --scratch-dir emptyDir   Directory used to store temporary files.
+Use an emptyDir in Kubernetes. (default "/tmp")
 ```

 ### Options inherited from parent commands